BillOfSaleNow

 What are the required fields on a personal watercraft bill of sale in League City?

-A valid personal watercraft bill of sale in League City, Texas must include both parties' full legal names and addresses, sale date, agreed sale price, VIN, year, make, model, and signatures of buyer and seller.
+A valid personal watercraft bill of sale in League City, Texas must include both parties' full legal names and addresses, sale date, agreed sale price, HIN, year, make, model, and signatures of buyer and seller.

 What is the title transfer fee for a personal watercraft in League City?